Estate Planning Attorneys

-For his first few years of practice, Ethan was an associate in the NYC office of Clifford Chance, the premier global law firm (and the world’s largest).
+For his first few years of practice, Ethan was an associate in the NYC office of Clifford Chance.
 Ethan returned to his home State in 2005 to join Okura & Associates where he has been taking care of Hawaii’s estate planning needs ever since.
 Ethan is a member of the Probate and Elder Law Sections of the Hawaii Bar, has served on the Executive Board of the Elder Law Section, and is admitted to practice both in New York and Hawaii.

 Outside of the office Ethan enjoys dancing, performing in musical theater, and sport fencing.

 Cary joined the Okura & Associates team in 2012 and currently works in the Honolulu office.
 As with the other Okura & Associates attorneys, Cary focuses his practice on Estate Planning including Medicaid Planning and protecting assets from Nursing Home Costs.

 Cary received his Bachelor’s Degree from Utah Valley University in Physics and Mathematics.
 After obtaining his Bachelor’s Degree, Cary studied law at the University of New Hampshire School of Law where he received his Juris Doctorate Degree.
 Cary also served as a law clerk for Judge David G. Campbell of the Arizona District Court.